-While it is important to understand the no tile is completely slip proof, the ratings do help homeowners judge whether a tile installation will have an appropriate slip resistance in the project area.
-It is simple to imagine that tile used on bathroom floors or near pools would need to consider a wet, bare foot coming into contact.
-It is equally important to consider the types of tile used for kitchen floors, high traffic areas, commercial properties, and any environment where the pathway is not flat.
+While it is important to understand that no tile is completely slip-proof, the ratings do help homeowners judge whether a tile installation will have an appropriate slip resistance in the project area.
+It is simple to imagine that tile used on bathroom floors or near pools would need to consider a wet, barefoot coming into contact.
+It is equally important to consider the types of tile used for kitchen floors, high-traffic areas, commercial properties, and any environment where the pathway is not flat.

 In Phoenix and Scottsdale, Arizona, tile installations one of the simplest ratings to understand is a class rating, which can be based on any of the standards listed above.